benjaminfoo/Architect/readme.md

 #### Planned features
 This list contains all the features planned for later development, recommended by myself or the community:

+-
+- keybind for enabling / disabling the mod - on f12 - pressed => you have activated the mod, these are the keys... etc.
+- a working kitchen / campfire
+- add aim target with hit detection (like "hit one time, ...") on arrow hit
 - custom crafting systems
 - custom constructions / entities, or existing with custom actions / usages
 - custom entities for the generation of resources